catherinewang99/2pimagingAnalysis/README.md

 Accompanied by activity_mode_analysis.py script.

 ### Functions
+test

 ## class Sample (bootstrap.py)

 Class used to sample neurons, trials, and sessions to do decoding analysis.
 Uses method outlined in Susu et al. 2023, bioArxiv.
-Accompanied by notebook.
+Accompanied by notebook and decodingAnalysis.py.

+## class Deconvolved (decon.py)

+Replicate Session analysis on deconvolved data using OASIS method.

 ## class behavior

+Track behavioral progress and other purely behavioral measures.
+Accompanied by behaviorProgress.py script.